-During the development of the questionnaire, comments were made on preliminary versions by representatives of various groups of people who we expected could contribute important different perspectives.
-These were: (a) 11 science teachers, (b) a central person in the development of the new curriculum at the Danish Ministry of Education, (c) a group of two science educators and one researcher from a central teacher training institution, and (d) six science education researchers.
+During questionnaire development, comments were made on the preliminary versions by representatives of various groups who we felt could contribute important different perspectives.
+These were: (a) 11 science teachers, (b) a key person in the development of the new curriculum at the Danish Ministry of Education, (c) a group of two science educators and one researcher from a central teacher training institution, and (d) six science education researchers.
 This feedback led to adjustments in the questionnaire, particularly related to the length, the formulations, the order of the questions, the terms used, and the number and wording in the Likert-scale ratings.
 This step was followed by a pilot test involving 34 science teachers on an in-service course.
 The pilot test only led to minor adjustments (new scale for in-service training, more options for additional education).
 The different people in the above groups (a-d) concurrently tested the questionnaire.
-According to the feedback we obtained, the wording and layout of a few items was refined.
+According to the feedback we obtained, the wording and layout of a few items were refined.
 An overview of the main items and headings of the open-ended items in the questionnaire is provided in Appendix 1.

-Separate approaches were used to analyze the quantitative (Likert-scale, multiple-choice) and the qualitative (open-ended item) responses.
+Separate approaches were used to analyze the quantitative (Likert-scale, multiple-choice) and qualitative (open-ended item) responses.
 Aside from descriptive statistics of the quantitative data (frequency, mean scores, standard deviations), the statistical analysis involved comparing scores to pairs of items within the same battery of Likert-scale items.
 For example, with regard to the six aspects of modelling practice we were interested in analyzing, whether teachers reported that they engage students in designing own models more frequently than engaging their students in revising models.
-The null-hypotheses for these cases are thus of the form 'for each possible pair of two aspects of practice, there is no difference between the reported frequencies of use for these two aspects'.
+The null-hypotheses for these cases are thus of the form 'for each possible pair of two aspects of practice, there is no difference between the reported frequencies of use for these two aspects.'
 A similar procedure was undertaken for the other item batteries.
-According to a Shapiro-Wilk Test (Razali & Wah, 2011), the scores for all variables from the questionnaire that were compared for significant differences were non-normal. the individual paired comparisons between scores of two items was therefore always done using the non-parametric Wilcoxon Signed-Rank Test (Rey & Neuhäuser, 2011).
+According to a Shapiro-Wilk Test (Razali & Wah, 2011), the scores for all variables from the questionnaire that were compared for significant differences were non-normal.
+The individual paired comparisons between scores of two items were therefore always done using the non-parametric Wilcoxon Signed-Rank Test (Rey & Neuhäuser, 2011).

-The teachers' statements in the open-ended items were analyzed by means of bottom-up datadriven thematic analysis guided by Braun and Clarke's (2006) six-phase analytical tool for thematic analysis.
-This open and data-driven approach seems suitable for exploring teachers' statements since the purpose of including the open-ended item in the questionnaire was to give the teachers the opportunity to elaborate on the pre-designed questions and allow them to share their views and experience.
-In this way, the analysis of the open-ended item statements was intended to elaborate and extend the Likert-scale and multiple-choice responses.
-Likewise, the analysis of the latter offers an opportunity for understanding the statements in the open-ended targets.
-The different approaches to the analysis of the quantitative and qualitative data from the questionnaire as well as the relationship between the two analyses are shown in Figure 2.
+The teachers' statements in the open-ended items were analyzed by means of bottom-up data-driven thematic analysis guided by Braun and Clarke's (2006) six-phase analytical tool for thematic analysis.
+This open and data-driven approach seems suitable for exploring teachers' statements since the purpose of including the open-ended item in the questionnaire was to give teachers the opportunity to elaborate on the predesigned questions and allow them to share their views and experience.
+In this way, the analysis of the openended item statements was intended to elaborate and extend the Likert-scale and multiple-choice responses.
+The analysis of the latter likewise offers an opportunity for understanding the statements in the open-ended items.